On banks of environmental disaster, Ukrainians try to stand strong

 “We’ve been through everything, so we won’t put our hands down now,” says Nataliia Bespogaynaia as she employs her rubber-gloved hands to scrub the floodwater-soaked fixtures of a friend’s market in Kherson’s riverfront Antonivka district.

-The little market, which once served patrons of a nearby beach and motorists crossing a now-destroyed bridge to the Russian-occupied east bank of the Dnieper, hasn’t been open for months.
+The little market, which once served patrons of a nearby beach and motorists crossing a now-destroyed bridge to the Russian-occupied east bank of the Dnipro, hasn’t been open for months.
 But Ms. Bespogaynaia says she decided to help the store’s owner clean up from the filthy waters that at one point were waist-deep – and to prepare for the day when the store might serve the surrounding area once again.

 “We are lifetime optimists!” she says, gesturing to her two friends who joined her for the cleanup.
 That draws a broad smile from Sasha Kondratenko, clad in shorts and rubber slides, who adds his own upbeat note.